Profile

 Research

-She is currently broadening her research by exploring international relations, seeking to connect multilingualism with cross-cultural understanding, the science of diversity, and the development of critical thinking across global contexts.
+She is currently broadening her research by studying a Master´s degree in international relations at Harvard University, seeking to connect cross-cultural understanding and the development of critical thinking.

 International Organizations